For thousands of years, our ancestors lived off the grid until technology advanced and society became tied to public utilities.

 Nearly 20% of greenhouse gas emissions in the United States originate from residential energy usage.
 Renewable energy sources are becoming more advanced and cost-effective, which has made the transition to off-the-grid living more accessible and attractive.

 While the upfront investment in solar energy might seem like a lot, it is estimated that you can recoup your initial investment in solar panels in as little as 3-5 years.
-Although the investment in the battery system will take longer to recoup.
+However, the investment in the battery system will take longer to recoup.

 Investing in renewable energy allows those living off the grid to take control of their energy usage.
 The benefits of a decentralized clean energy system are many: reliability, lower costs, more autonomy, and decreased emissions.